dcodeIO/interface-types/proposals/interface-types/linking/Explainer.md

 * note libc is imported as an instance, allowing a client to choose which libc instance
 * this would be the convention for *all* `-shared` libraries
+* just like functions of imported instances, the memory of an imported instance gets added to the memory index space, becoming, in this case, the default memory (memory 0)

 ```wasm
 // zip.wasm